MoonriseSoftwareCalifornia/CosmosCMS/README.md

 ### The Editor App

-Content is created an managed using the "Editor," which includes the content editing tools menstioned above.
+Content is created an managed using the "Editor," which includes the content editing tools mentioned above.
 The source code for the editor can be found in the [Editor](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/tree/main/Editor) folder of this repository.

 ### The Publisher